 If you’re behind in mortgage payments—or a foreclosure has already started against you—consider whether you should hire a lawyer, even before a moratorium ends.
 An attorney can defend you against the foreclosure when it starts back up, advise you about your legal rights under federal and state law, and help you enforce those rights.
 A lawyer can also tell you about mortgage-relief options during this national emergency and help you try to work out a way to avoid a foreclosure altogether.

 But hiring and dealing with a foreclosure defense lawyer is different now than it was before the pandemic began.
-With the outbreak of COVID-19 in full force, most industries are being forced to change their usual practices of conducting business; the legal profession is no exception.
+With the outbreak of COVID-19 in full force, most industries are changing their usual practices of conducting business; the legal profession is no exception.
 Many attorneys are limiting in-person contact with existing and potential clients.
 Fortunately, foreclosure attorneys are finding ways to implement sufficient precautions while still providing legal assistance to those who need it.

 Once you’ve decided that using a foreclosure attorney is in your best interest, your first challenge will be hiring one.
 Consider asking friends, family members, coworkers, and other attorneys for referrals.
 You can also try to find a suitable lawyer using an online directory or by going through your local or state bar association.

 After you get a few names of recommended lawyers, set up a time to speak with each one, but not in person.
 When you first call an attorney, verify that the office can represent you while you’re in isolation by providing necessary accommodations.
 Most attorneys—not just foreclosure lawyers—have adjusted their practices, making it easier for you to interact with them even if you're quarantining due to the coronavirus.
 Here are a few examples of how some lawyers are adjusting their practices.